The Deed: Dynasty

 “The only real flaws this game has are repeated dialogue getting tedious as you replay scenarios.”

 The game is reported to run smoothly with no bugs detected, indicating a solid level of optimization.
-Users have rated the optimization aspect positively, scoring it a 3 out of 5.
+Overall, users rate the optimization aspect positively.

 - 100 % positive mentions